 by David Piney.

-and thus his constant fear that its henchman, authoritarianism, is lurking just around the corner.
+shaped by his real-life knowledge that management raw expediency (authoritarianism) is lurking just around the corner.

 He was constantly aware that, "there nowhere exists a